High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 iPhone shoe holder“iPhone Mashup Shoes”: 3D-printed shoes with built-in iPhone cases by Alan Nguyen

-14. Flippers
+14. High Heel Flippers

-As if walking on the beach in flippers wasn’t hard enough, these ones come with high heels that are sure to sink in the sand.
+As if walking on the beach in flippers wasn’t hard enough, these come with high heels that are sure to sink in the sand.

 high heel flippers

-15. Emergency Food Supply: Edible Shoes
+15. Edible Bread Shoes

 Short of making you a sandwich, these shoes made out of bread double as a quick meal, a tasty snack, or an on-the-go soup bowl.